-These books can be found used and relatively cheap on Amazon or Powell's.
-I strongly recommend their purchase.
+Style can be found used and relatively cheap on Amazon or Powell's.
+Though I included the .pdf of the chapters we cover in the reader, I strongly recommend its purchase.

 Canvas.
 Because I'm sensitive to the amount of paper a writing/editing class can consume, this course will make extensive use of Canvas, an online classroom management tool.
 Your readings and assignments will be posted as .pdfs for you to download and print (as you see fit).
 Additionally, I will use Canvas to communicate with you during the week.